 |SENIOR MEMBER- $50 per Year

-Any Regular member, aged 55 or over, who is current with their membership dues, and has retired from practice, teaching, and research, may be designated a Senior member by action of the ARO Council at the member’s request.
+Any Regular member, self-identified as Retired or Emeritus, may be designated a senior member by action of the ARO Council at the member’s request.
+The decision is made on behalf of council by the Secretary/Treasurer.
 Senior members are not eligible to vote or to hold office in the Association; however, they may serve on committees.
-A Regular member wishing to change membership category to Senior member must notify the ARO Headquarters office of his/her request.
-Senior members may petition to ARO Council for a waiver of registration fees to attend the MidWinter Meeting.
-For this petition, the member will confirm in writing that they are no longer receiving support (salary and/or travel funds) through research grants or other external sources, and that they do not expect this will change in the future.
+A Regular member wishing to change membership category to senior member must notify the Headquarters office of their request.

 |HONORARY MEMBER- $0 per Year

 A person who has contributed in any extraordinary manner to the advancement of otolaryngology and related sciences may be elected by the majority vote of Council.
 Honorary members shall have all the privileges of membership except the right to vote or hold office and shall not be required to pay dues.

 Image courtesy of Leonardo R. Andrade of Salk Institute for Biological Studies